Yongkai-Ye/Yongkai-Ye.github.io/_researches/nwafu-research-1.md

 #location: "Yangling, China"
 ---

-**Object:** Measuring the wheat head traits using 3D construction and multi-view sequence images based on a customized platform.
+**Object:** Measuring the wheat head traits using 3D construction and multi-view sequence images based on a customized platform1.

 **Difficulties:** Small objects such as wheat seeds make it difficult for the camera to calibrate.